-For as long as I can remember I’ve used pieces of barbie dolls, broken electronic toys, baby doll heads, and other pre-existing toys in my own art and performances.
+For as long as I can remember I’ve used pieces of barbie dolls, broken electronic toys, baby doll heads, and other components from disasembled toys in my own art and performances.
 So making self-produced customized bootleg art figures wasn’t much of a stretch for me.
 Whether creating physical or performance based art, I maintain the goal to always create the highest quality of work with as little means necessary, wowing the audience with something they’ve never heard or seen before.

 In toy making I remain true to my process by doing everything myself – handmade, hand painted, hand poured and designed using my own twisted commentary on the entertainment culture that shaped and inspired me growing up in the 80’s and 90’s, mixing multiple pop-culture references into my own abstract concepts.
-As I continue to develop my sculpting, molding, and casting skills further I rely heavily on my own artistic experience, techniques, and abilities… not so much on bootlegged parts from Star Wars or G.I.Joe toys, although that definitely adds to the fun as well!
+As I continue to develop my sculpting, molding, and casting skills further I rely heavily on my own artistic experience, ingenuity and abilities… not so much on bootlegged parts from Star Wars or G.I.Joe toys, although that definitely adds to the fun as well!

 Currently I have many prototypes in development and in the process of releasing many of them soon.
 Take a look at the gallery below for pics of past releases:

 ACCOMPLISHMENTS / APPEARANCES

 2019 Designer Toy Awards “Best Non-Licensed” nominee for the “No Toys 4 Us” (aka the homeless and unemployed Geoffrey the Giraffe Toys R Us mascot) figure released through DKE Toys which sold out first day of San Diego Comic Con (SDCC) 2018.